What is Kombucha and why drink it?

 Kombucha is an age old homemade probiotic that’s ancestry is owned by many cultures including Russian, Polish and Chinese.
 Made by using sugar, water and tea together with enough starter culture liquid and a SCOBY (symbiotic community of bacteria and yeast), the liquid ferments for up to 14 days to reach maturation.
-This is commonly called the
+This is commonly called the first ferment.

 The second fermentation stage is when the SCOBY and enough starter liquid are strained and the remaining liquid is usually flavoured with fruit, spices etc. This is then left for another 2 – 6 days and will create carbonation and must be burped regularly.
-See my blog titled 5 important things you need to know about Caring for Kombucha in the tropics for further information.
+See my blog titled 5 important things you need to know about Caring for Kombucha in the tropics for further information

 Now while there has been much conjecture over the last few decades about the health benefits of Kombucha (pronounced kom butcher) this peer reviewed current research by Vīna Ilmāra, Semjonovs Pāvels, Linde Raimonds, and Deniņa Ilze.
 Journal of Medicinal Food.
-February 2014, 17(2): 179-188. doi:10.1089/jmf.2013.0031 clearly states
+February 2014, 17(2): 179-188. doi:10.1089/jmf.2013.0031 clearly states:

 Manufactured kombucha is less likely to contain enough nutritional value due to processing requirements to stabilise the end product, however it’s still a great alternative to soft drinks and flavoured sodas.
 If buying bottled kombucha always look for raw and unpasteurised.